theomeb/django-vue-crud-app/README.md

 # Base application template
 ## Dockerized Django REST back - VueJS front

-You often need to have a init template to launch a basic application which uses a front UI which displays data fetched from a back framework.
+You often need to have a init template to launch a basic application which uses a front UI displaying data fetched from a back framework.
 Looking for this kind of template on Google, I didn't find what I needed, so I created it.

 In the following lines, I'll explain how you can launch my app and how it is structured.